harrisonthayer04/ezRAG/README.md

   - Verify the API key and that it is saved in the app.
 Check browser devtools for network errors.

 ## Security
 - The API key is stored in `localStorage` and requests are made from the browser.
-For production, proxy LLM requests through a backend and store secrets server‑side.

 ## Roadmap
 - Model selector